energyeconomist/LNG_Price_Dynamics/README.md

 In this paper, I employed an Error Correction Model (ECM) to explore the dynamics that drive LNG spot prices in world markets.
 Prior to building the ECM, I conducted structural break, unit root, and cointegration tests to determine the existence of stable long-run relationships between the variables.
 I also ran causality tests to understand the direction of causality between the series.

-If the time series are both integrated of the same order and cointegrated, then one can define an error correction model where the changes in the dependent variable is described by the changes both in independent variables and the dependent variable as well as an error correction term.
+If the time series are both integrated of the same order and cointegrated, then one can define an error correction model where the changes in the dependent variable are described by the changes both in independent variables and the dependent variable as well as an error correction term.
 Error correction term, α, shows the deviations from the long-run cointegration relationship for the cointegrated variables and the absolute value of α indicates how fast equilibrium is restored after that deviation.

 In my error correction model, I established causality from LNG contract prices to LNG spot prices if the coefficients of the error correction term and contract price were jointly significant.
 In such kind of case, a shock that drives the spot price out of its long-term relationship with contract prices can be corrected at a weekly rate of α, meaning that the spot price adjusts α% weekly to return to its long-run relationship with contract prices.

 My test results revealed that LNG spot prices in Japan and Spain were primarily driven by the NBP spot prices and the NBP spot prices were driven by crude oil prices.
 My results suggested that oil and (liquefied) natural gas prices have not decoupled and oil prices continued to drive LNG spot prices in spite of improving deregulation in Europe.
-Finally, even though coal is seen as a substitute for the natural gas in electricity generation, I found no cointegration between LNG spot and coal prices in any market due to mainly declining coal demand.
+Finally, even though coal is seen as a substitute for natural gas in electricity generation, I found no cointegration between LNG spot and coal prices in any market due to mainly declining coal demand.

 ---